vadimburym/DODBT/README.en.md

 > ⚠ **IMPORTANT!** DODBT has been tested on `UNITY 6000.051f1` and `Odin Inspector 4.0`.
 Compatibility with earlier versions is not guaranteed.

 > ⚠ **IMPORTANT!** DODBT was originally built for internal use and is currently in early access.
 The plugin is already usable in production, but development, improvements, and bug fixing are ongoing.

+> ⚠ **IMPORTANT!** A dedicated DOTS version of this plugin with BlobAsset and Burst support is currently in development.
+This version can still be used if you're comfortable running the Behaviour Tree as a main-thread decision layer, ticking it once every N seconds.

 <p align="center">
   <img src="docs~/logo.png" width="1050">